 We do not accept reflective cord.
 It reflects light just as the name implies and this is truly a safety issue for our troops in the field.
 White is just a bad color, as it gets dirty the first time they go on patrol.

-Answer: No. We ask that you send them in unfinished.
+Answer: No. If you can’t switch to the quick deploy style and still want to send in the cobra style, we ask that you send them in unfinished.
 We have found that while there are hundreds of ideas for doing the finish, most use too much heat and can actually damage the cord.
 Also, our troops would need pliers, scissors, a razor blade and a spare 10 minutes to get them open.
 Not a great idea in an emergency.

 We use a very special technique that will keep the bracelet closed until needed, and yet allows for easy deployment in an emergency.
 This has taken us months of trial and error, and cannot be taught in an email.

-Question: Should I seal the ends with something like tape so my bracelet doesn’t unravel during shipment?
+Question: Should I seal the ends of a cobra style bracelet with something like tape so my bracelet doesn’t unravel during shipment?

-Question: How much cord should I leave you for finishing?
+Question: How much cord should be left when I am done with my bracelet?

 Question: Should I send a note with my bracelet?